Justinian and the Byzantine Papacy made an end to Arianism.

 Arian and Chalcedonian kingdoms in 495

-In the fifth century, the Germanic people, who have migrated into the Western Roman Empire over a century or more, became a dominant force within the Western Roman Empire due to their large numbers and military supremacy.
+In the fifth century, Germanic peoples, who had migrated into the Western Roman Empire over the preceding century or more, became a dominant force within the Western Roman Empire due to their large numbers and military supremacy.
 They revolted against the severe conditions under which they were allowed to remain in the Empire, sacked Rome twice, and deposed the last Roman Emperor.
 Through wars, they divided up the territory of the Western Empire into Germanic kingdoms.
-However, these nations continued to function as part of the Roman Empire—under the governance of the Emperor in Constantinople.
+However, these nations claimed to be part of the Roman Empire—under the governance of the Eastern Emperor.

-There are at least two reasons why the Germanic peoples might have made an end to the Roman Church (the Church in Rome):
+There are at least two reasons why the Germanic peoples might have opposed the Roman Church (the Church of the Roman Empire):

 Firstly, the Roman Church was part of the Roman government.
-In the Roman Empire, there was no separation of church and state.
-The church was a department of government.
-In practice, the bishop of the Church in Rome was accountable to the Roman Emperor.
+There was no separation of Church and State.
+The Roman Church was like a government department, accountable to the Roman Emperor.

-After the Western Roman Empire was divided up into these kingdoms, the Roman Church had to depend on the Arian nations for physical protection.
-But the Roman Church managed to grow in strength.
+After the Western Roman Empire was divided into these kingdoms, the Roman Church had to depend on the Arian nations for physical protection.
+However, the Roman Church grew in strength.
 The reasons include the following:

-1. Previously, the Emperor appointed the bishop of Rome and the bishop was subordinate to the Roman Emperor.
-Now, the church had more independence.
+1. Previously, the Roman Church was subject to the Roman Emperor.
+Now, it had more independence.

-2. The church’s central and superior organization and administration and expertise in statecraft from years of being part of the Roman Government allowed it to stand out among the various Germanic nations that had no central political control.
+2. The Roman Church’s centralized and superior organization, administration, and expertise in statecraft, from years of being part of the Roman Government, gave it an advantage over the various Germanic nations, which had no centralized control.

 3. The Germanic nations desired to remain part of the Empire.
-As the official religion of the Empire, the church had a certain status.
+As the official religion of the Roman Empire, the Roman Church had a certain status.

 Unity of Church and State

-Justinian I is traditionally known as Justinian the Great.
-He was the Eastern Roman emperor from 527 to 565.
-He ruled from Constantinople; the capital of the empire.
-Due to his religious preferences and actions, he is venerated by the Roman Catholic Church and by some other churches.
+Justinian I, also known as Justinian the Great, was the Eastern Roman emperor from 527 to 565, ruling from Constantinople; the capital of the empire.
+Due to his religious preferences and actions, he is venerated by the Roman Catholic and some other churches.

 This article often refers to the “Byzantine Empire.”
 Byzantium was an ancient Greek colony in early antiquity that later became Constantinople; the capital of the Roman Empire.

-The Byzantine Empire is simply another name for the Eastern Roman Empire after the fall of the Western Roman Empire in the 5th century AD.
-The Byzantine Empire, therefore, was the continuation of the Roman Empire.
+The Byzantine Empire is simply another name for the Eastern Roman Empire after the fall of the Western Roman Empire in the 5th century AD and, therefore, was the continuation of the Roman Empire.

-Byzantine Empire is a term created after the end of that empire.
+Byzantine Empire is a term created after that empire ceased to exist.
 Its citizens referred to their empire simply as the Roman Empire and to themselves as Romans.

-It is important to understand the context of the time.
+It is important to understand that no separation of Church and State existed.
 A Cambridge article explains the relationship between church and state in the Byzantine Empire:

+In other words, the Emperor was the head of the Roman Church.
 Similar to his predecessors, Justinian believed that “he had the right and duty of regulating by his laws the minutest details of worship and discipline, and also of dictating the theological opinions to be held in the Church”.1Ayer, John Cullen, ed.
 (1913).
 A Source Book for Ancient Church History.
 Mundus Publishing (2008 reprint). p.
-553 The Emperor regulated everything:
+553 Emperor Justinian regulated everything:

 He made the Nicaeno-Constantinopolitan creed the sole symbol of the Church: “We direct that all Catholic churches, throughout the entire world, shall be placed under the control of the orthodox bishops who have embraced the Nicene Creed.”
 (Codex Justinianus)